paulbzm/pkspell_hierarchical/README.md

 The usage is working exactly as in the original one, the desired approach to test can be selected in src/models/train.py in line 168.

+A describtion and depiction of the different approaches as well as the results can be seen in Technical_Report.pdf

 ## License
 Licensed under the [MIT License](LICENSE).